QWTforGithub/CDSegNet/README.md

 -  Subsequently, the model is trained and fitted on the under-sampled training and validation set, while performing inference on the entire validation set.

 ### Testing
-We provide two indoor datasets (ScanNet, ScanNet200) and one ourdoor dataset (nuScenes) to train CDSegNet.
+We provide two indoor datasets (ScanNet, ScanNet200) and one ourdoor dataset (nuScenes) to test CDSegNet.
 The results are in the 'CDSegNet-main/exp/{dataset}_test/{config}' folder.
 ```
 #  1. Configure the dataset path:
 #    a.
 CDSegNet-main/configs/{dataset}/CDSegNet.py